🎯 MCP Feedback Collector

 ```

-This project fully supports the logging functionality according to MCP protocol standards, providing professional-level log management:
+This project fully supports the MCP protocol standard logging function, providing professional-grade log management:

 **Server Capability Declaration**:

-- Automatically declares `logging` capability during MCP initialization
+- Automatically declares the `logging` capability during MCP initialization

 - Fully compliant with MCP protocol specifications, supporting all standard log levels

-- Provides dynamic log level control and real-time notification functionality
+- Provides dynamic log level control and real-time notification functions

 **Supported Log Levels** (sorted by priority):